Stepfamily, Blended Families, Stepparents, Remarried Couples or Committed Partners

 Although merging families and co-parenting can feel challenging, know that there’s always help out there!
 We know issues can come up unexpectedly, because we know individuals process change in different ways and at different paces.
 Whenever you need support, it’s completely normal and encouraged to arrange for counseling.

-Couples may consider divorce even when two adults are happy together because of problems in the stepparent-stepchild relationships or even conflicts between one another because of challenging stepfamily situations.
+Couples may be happy together, but still consider separation because of a stepparent-stepchild relationship.
+Or, separately, conflicts between one another because of challenging stepfamily situations.
 In these cases, relationship counseling helps you explore all your options and potential solutions before you make any major decisions.